dsegovia90/drawbridge/README.md

 1. Visit `[release]-dot-[app-id].appspot.com` to see your site

 ## Whitelisting
-1. Head to `[release]-dot-[app-id].appspot.com/admin` with your GCP email and add users or organizations.
+1. Head to `[release]-dot-[app-id].appspot.com/admin` with your GCP email.
+1. Add users or organizations.

 ## Updating
 Run `drawbridge update` from anywhere to get latest vault code